IainMcl/NewInvoiceFolder/README.md

 This creates a .exe file which can be coppied into the invoice folder.

 Double click the .exe file in the invoice folder and a new invoice folder will be coppied from the template.

+# Note

+Folders and template folders only exist for testing